bempt/Bennett_Portfolio/README.md

+theme: slate

 # Bennett_Portfolio

 # [Project 1:](https://github.com/bempt/project1_repo)
+* Look for a markdown cheat sheet online
 * This is bullet 1
 * This is bullet 2
 * This is bullet 3